ShiJbey/RePraxis-For-Unity/README.md

 8. Run the Script and read the output in the Unity console.
 You should see "True" printed.

 ## Samples

+### Downloading the Samples

+The easiest way to get started is to clone or download this repository and open the project in Unity.
+This package is developed using Unity 2022.3.

 ### A Simple Relationship System